For more information on GI Bill® payments from the US Department of Veterans Affairs, see their current rate tables.

-Post 9/11 and Fry Scholarship: Rate of pursuit determines whether a student receives or doesn't receive the housing allowance.
-To be eligible for the housing allowance, rate of pursuit must be 60% or more.
+Post-9/11 and Fry Scholarship: Rate of pursuit determines whether a student receives or doesn't receive the housing allowance.
+To be eligible for the housing allowance, rate of pursuit must be 60% or higher.
 If rate of pursuit is less than 60%, then the student doesn't receive any housing allowance.
 (Active-duty personnel receiving Chapter 33 benefits or a spouse of an active-duty personnel receiving Transfer of Entitlement (TOE) benefits are not eligible for the housing allowance.)

-The Veterans Administration determines your rate for Basic Allowance for Housing based on the location of the school administering your degree program (Tucson, Phoenix or Sierra Vista).
+The VA determines your rate for Basic Allowance for Housing based on the location of the school administering your degree program (Tucson, Phoenix, or Sierra Vista).
 This may be different from where you live or attend classes.

-Students whose enrollment is exclusively Full Online learning will be eligible for a monthly housing allowance equal to 50% of the national average of all Basic Allowances for Housing.
+Students who are enrolled only in online learning courses will be eligible for a monthly housing allowance equal to 50% of the national average of all Basic Allowances for Housing.